kylebarron/atom-gmail/README.md

 Use Atom to send emails through Gmail.

 This is still in Alpha.
 It works great for me, but there are probably still bugs.
-I suggest sending yourself a given email before sending it to your intended recipient.
+I suggest sending yourself the email you want to send before your intended recipient.